mtoensing/simpletoc/readme.txt

 = Features =

+* Zero configuration: Add the SimpleTOC block to your post and that's it.
+* Minimal and valid HTML output.
 * No JavaScript or CSS added.
-* Minimal and valid HTML output.
 * Designed for Gutenberg.
 * Style SimpleTOC with Gutenberg's native group styling options.
 * Inherits the style of your theme.
-* Support for paginated posts.
-* Support for column block layouts.
+* Comes with English, French, Spanish, German, and Brazilian Portuguese translations.

+= Customization =

+* Add background and text color with Gutenberg groups.
+* Native block support for wide and full width.
 * Control the maximum depth of the headings.
 * Choose between an ordered and unordered HTML list.
+* Toggle list indent.
-* SEO friendly: Disable the h2 heading of the TOC block and add your own.
+* Disable the h2 heading of the TOC block and add your own.

-* Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
-* Works with non-Latin texts.
-Tested with Japanese and Arabic.
-* Finds headlines in groups.
-* Compatible with AMP plugins.
+= Compatibility

 * GeneratePress and Rank Math support.
+* Compatible with popular AMP plugins.

 == Changelog ==